zihanye96/Genetic_Algorithm/README.md

 # Genetic Algorithm for Variable Selection in Regression

-This package implements a genetic algorithm for variable selection in regression using the guidelines outlined in Chapter 3 of *Computational Statistics* by Geof H. Givens and Jennifer A. Hoeting.
+This package implements a genetic algorithm for variable selection in regression using the guidelines outlined in (Chapter 3)[https://github.com/zihanye96/Genetic_Algorithm/blob/master/givens_hoeting_ch3.pdf] of *Computational Statistics* by Geof H. Givens and Jennifer A. Hoeting.
 The package includes modular functions that are designed to execute individual steps in the algorithm, and the main function, **select()**, utilizes these modular functions to output the "best" regression model using the inputs provided by the user (more below)

 ## Overview

-Select will take 6 inputs:
+The main function, select(), will take 6 inputs:

 1. The object corresponding to the dataset being used.